 Bob can get through as many products on his count list as he likes until he’s needed back at his typical warehouse station, such as picking or packing.
-In addition, the Veeqo Scanner has a dedicated inventory count section that makes cycle inventory counts extremely simple.
+In addition, the Veeqo Scanner has a dedicated stocktake section that makes cycle inventory counts extremely simple.

-Now that your inventory count is complete, it’s time to follow up on the information you have learned throughout the process.
+Now that your stocktake is complete, it’s time to follow up on the information you have learned throughout the process.

 No matter what you do, there will always be discrepancies in your stock count.
 Theft, damage, and simple human error can all affect the numbers.
 Most businesses have a specific percentage of ‘shrinkage’ they aim for, but if you notice that your shrinkage is much higher than your goal, you need to implement new receiving and storage policies.
 You may also have a security issue on your hands.

 On the other hand, if your shrinkage is much lower than expected, you may have made an error during the count itself.
 Having an auditor on hand can help pinpoint issues with your methods and results.

 Here are some of the most common reasons for discrepancies during stocktakes:

 - Theft – Sadly, the most common cause of discrepancies is theft.
 Even if you think you can trust your employees, theft is always a reality in warehouses.

 - Loss – Just like at home, items can get lost in a warehouse setting.
 If your staff is losing or misplacing stock, you need new policies in place to get this under control.